Our Research Efforts

 Bristol Myers Squibb is proactively taking steps to promote public health and carry out our mission of providing life-saving medicines to patients.
 We are helping to accelerate the development, manufacturing and delivery of diagnostics and treatments for COVID-19.

 We are also participating in several cross-industry groups and public-private partnerships designed to foster collaboration and coordinate industry response efforts.
-We are one of 15 companies participating in the Bill & Melinda Gates Foundation’s COVID-19 Therapeutics Accelerator to identify concrete actions to accelerate treatments, vaccines, and diagnostics.
-As part of this effort, Bristol Myers Squibb has identified more than 1,000 proprietary compounds to be made available to collaborators with high-quality assays, to screen for possible molecules to treat COVID-19.
+We are one of 15 companies participating in the Bill & Melinda Gates Foundation’s COVID-19 Therapeutics Accelerator to identify concrete actions to accelerate treatments, vaccines and diagnostics.
+As part of this effort, Bristol Myers Squibb contributed more than 1,000 proprietary compounds to screen for possible molecules to treat COVID-19.

-Bristol Myers Squibb organized and is leading a COVID-19 Testing Industry Consortium with 18 other healthcare companies that aims to inform, improve, innovate, and accelerate various aspects of testing for COVID-19, ranging from research to clinical diagnostic applications.
+Bristol Myers Squibb organized and is leading a COVID-19 Testing Industry Consortium with 24 other healthcare companies that aims to inform, improve, innovate and accelerate various aspects of testing for COVID-19, ranging from research to clinical diagnostic applications.

 While many patients are able to clear COVID-19 with few complications, some experience an inflammatory immune response that manifests as a “cytokine storm,” where pro-inflammatory cytokines and activated immune cells may lead to compromised organ function, including lung injury and/or acute respiratory distress syndrome (ARDS).

-We have evaluated compounds in our portfolio that could be included in near-term clinical trials with a focus on agents that may have an impact on this immune response, and this research is advancing as company-sponsored and investigator-sponsored trials under the leadership of a Bristol Myers Squibb cross-functional team focused on advancing this science with urgency.
+We evaluated compounds in our portfolio for potential clinical study that may have an impact on the inflammatory immune response associated with COVID-19, including abatacept.
+This research is advancing as company-sponsored and investigator-sponsored trials under the leadership of a Bristol Myers Squibb cross-functional team.

 Our contributions to COVID-19 research reflect collaborative and productive discussions internally and with the broader life sciences community about how we can have the greatest impact given our company’s areas of strength, and we will continue to engage in this way in order to support the significant and rapid effort underway as the science evolves.